Too much of a good thing?

 As a matchmaker, the paradox of choice in relationships has always intrigued me.
 In the past few years, I have seen it play out firsthand in the world of dating.

-Online dating has led to a decline in monogamy in young adults in the past few years.
+Online dating may have led to a decline in monogamy in young adults in the past few years.
 It could further be argued that it has even warped their expectations of what romance really is.
-Numerous studies have found that, all variables being equal, single people who do not use dating apps have greater life satisfaction and overall wellbeing than those who do.
-Simply put, too many potential partners can create a harmful expectation that each partner should surely be ‘better’ – perhaps even ‘more perfect’ – than was the last.
+Numerous studies have found that, all variables being equal, single people who do not use dating apps have greater life satisfaction and overall well-being than those who do.
+Simply put, too many potential partners can create a harmful expectation that each partner should surely be ‘better’—perhaps even ‘more perfect’—than was the last.

 Managing your expectations with a matchmaker